Chapter 9:

 “Hey Rune?”
 Midori called, pointing toward what looked to be the mouth of some kind of cave.
 “What’s this cave here?”

-He rushed toward her with the same look of fright that he wore when she’d had her shadow stolen, grabbing her and rushing back before cupping her face in his hands and looking into her eyes.
+He rushed toward her with the same look of fright that he’d wore when her shadow had been stolen, his hand gripped her arm and he practically threw her back into the abandoned camp before cupping Midori’s face in his hands and looking into her eyes.

 She was too confused to notice how close his face was.